Efficient Sensor Placement from Regression with Sparse Gaussian Processes in Continuous and Discrete Spaces: Method

+where $\mathbf{Q}_{nn} = \mathbf{K}_{nm} \mathbf{K}_{mm}^{-1} \mathbf{K}_{mn}$.
+The lower bound $\mathcal{F}$ has three key terms.
+The data fit term ensures that the training set labels are accurately predicted.
+Here, the data fit term is disabled by setting the labels to zero.
+The complexity and trace terms are independent of the labels.
+The complexity term ensures that the inducing points (i.e., the input points $\mathbf{X}_m$ corresponding to the $m$ auxiliary latent variables $\mathbf{f}_m$) are spread apart to ensure good coverage of the whole training set, and the trace term represents the sum of the variance of the conditional $p(\mathbf{f}|\mathbf{f}_m)$.
+When the trace term becomes zero, the $m$ solution inducing points become a sufficient statistic for the $n$ training samples, i.e., the $m$ solution inducing points can make the same predictions as a GP with all the $n$ samples in its training set.

+The optimized $\mathbf{X}_m$ correspond to the solution sensor placement locations since the data collected at these locations can be used to recover the state of the full GP modeling the phenomenon of interest.
+Also, the inducing points can be optimized in continuous spaces using gradient-based approaches such as gradient descent and Newton's method.
+In contrast to the non-differentiable SP approaches, the above formulation does not require one to discretize the environment, and is significantly faster to optimize.
+As such, the formulation scales well to large sensor placement problems.

+Moreover, the above result can be viewed as a special case of sparse Gaussian processes~(SGPs, \cite{SnelsonG06, Titsias09}) with the training set inputs corresponding to the locations within the data field being monitored and the labels all set to zero.
+In particular, our formulation, therefore, closely follows that of the sparse variational free energy-based Gaussian process~(SVGP); please refer to \cite{Titsias09} for additional details of their derivation.

+We started with the sensor placement problem, treating the data field of interest as a stochastic process modeled by a Gaussian process.
+Next, we presented an approximate inference-based formulation of the problem and derived the solution using variational inference.
+We then connected this to the SGP literature by noting that SGPs essentially solve the sensor placement problem in a supervised manner.
+Furthermore, our formulation demonstrates that when the kernel hyperparameters are known, SGPs can be trained in an unsupervised manner by setting the training set labels to zero and optimizing the sensor placement locations.

-Furthermore, note that our approach is not limited to the SVGP approach.
-Indeed, our solution enables leveraging the vast SGP literature to address multiple variants of the sensor placement problem.
-For example, we can use stochastic gradient optimizable SGPs~\cite{HensmanFL13, wilkinsonSS21} with our approach to address significantly large sensor placement problems, i.e., environments that require a large number of sensor placements.
-Similarly, we can use spatiotemporal-SVGPs~\cite{HamelijnckWLSD21} with our approach to efficiently optimize sensor placements for spatiotemporally correlated environments.
-Also, Proposition~\ref{thm:reduction} enables us to bound the KL divergence between our solution for any given number of sensing locations and an ideal sensing model that senses every location in the environment:
+Our formulation also enables leveraging the vast SGP literature to address multiple variants of the SP problem.
+For instance, we can use stochastic gradient optimizable SGPs~\citep{HensmanFL13, wilkinsonSS21} with our approach to address significantly large SP problems, i.e., environments that require a large number of sensor placements and have numerous obstacles that need to be avoided.
+Similarly, we can use spatiotemporal SGPs~\citep{HamelijnckWLSD21} with our approach to efficiently optimize sensor placements for spatiotemporally correlated environments. \cite{BauerWR16} conducted an in-depth analysis of the SVGP's lower bound; we can even leverage these findings to understand how to better optimize the inducing points in our formulation.

+Additionally, this formulation enables us to lower bound the KL divergence between the sparse approximation and the ground truth full GP modeling the underlying phenomenon in the environment.
+This lower bound can be used to assess the quality of the sparse approximation computed from the solution sensor placements: